 The frontal lobe plays the most important role in the brain, including motor function, language, thinking and emotional control.
 The temporal lobe is responsible for memory, knowledge, and auditory function.
 The occipital lobe plays a role in recognizing the visual information of our eyes.
 And the parietal lobe is responsible for tasks related to space recognition or mathematical calculations.

-To prevent brain diseases that occur in old age, it is essential to manage risk factors, such as high blood pressure, diabetes, and hyperlipidemia.
-It is also important that keep healthy by staying active.
+As for physical habits, it is also essential to manage lifestyle-related risk factors, such as high blood pressure, diabetes, and high cholesterol to reduce one's risk of developing brain dysfunction.
+These factors can be controlled through a healthy diet and regular exercise.
 If you smoke, you should try to stop smoking as smoking increases the risk of brain diseases.

 - Reference: Kim, Beomjoon.
 Bundang Seoul Univ.
 Hospital Official Blog. blog.naver.com/happysnubh/220570862533.